Bobelaine Audubon Sanctuary

 Wood Duck, Image by Dana J. Miller-Blair

 Birding the site: A walk through the sanctuary is a delight in any season.
 Over 195 species of birds have been recorded.
 Beaver, otter, and deer may be seen, and the ringtail population has been studied here.
 In summer, Swainson’s Hawks soar overhead, and the secretive Yellow-billed Cuckoo has been spotted during its short summer nesting season (though the last regular sightings were in the late 1980s).
 In May 2022, Bank Swallows were seen nesting on the banks of the Feather River.
 Great Horned Owl is common here.
 Wood Duck, Herons, Egrets, and Pied-billed Grebe, and even turtle, can be found year-round on Lake Crandall and the adjacent sloughs.
-Springtime brings a variety of Warblers and other migrants as well as nesting Western Bluebirds, Bullock’s Oriole, and Black-headed Grosbeak.
-In winter, sparrows, towhees, kinglet, Yellow-rumped Warbler, and Northern Flickers are among the common birds. eBird Sightings
+Springtime brings a variety of warblers and other migrants as well as nesting Western Bluebirds, Bullock’s Oriole, and Black-headed Grosbeak.
+In winter, sparrows, towhees, kinglets, Yellow-rumped Warbler, and Northern Flickers are among the common birds. eBird Sightings

 A short loop walk (2.2 miles round trip) will take you north on the levee past Lake Crandall, into the sanctuary at the main entrance past Wood Duck Slough, up the Center Trail to the River Overlook Trail to the Ken Poerner River Overlook.
 Here, you can sit on benches and observe the Feather River.
 Return to the Center Trail and head back to the parking lot.